 PRO TIP BONUS: Get help!
 I'm not talking about occasionally (although that is better than none at all).
 Personally, for me, the answer was finding an awesome VIRTUAL ASSISTANT!
-A VA can and will absolutely help take some of the burnout of your daily, weekly, and monthly activities.
-I know, I know…you have to spend a little time upfront to teach him/her/them what and how you need help but believe me when I tell you THIS is a game-changer.
-If your hourly rate is $150 for clients, then for every hour you spend doing admin work (at $150 a pop) but you could pay a VA $30, $40, or even $50 an hour to do it while you see clients (or better yet – TAKE A BREAK) and you will STILL be coming out "ahead"!!
+A VA can and will absolutely help take some of the burn out of your daily, weekly and monthly activities.
+I know, I know…you have to spend a little time upfront to teach him/her/them what and how you need help but believe me when I tell you THIS is a game changer.
+If your hourly rate is $150 for clients, then for every hour you spending doing admin work (at $150 a pop) but you could pay a VA $30, $40 or even $50 an hour to do it while you see clients (or better yet – TAKE A BREAK) and you will STILL be coming out "ahead"!!
 It’s money VERY well spent!!
 Save yourself for the things that require your CEO-self and or your clinical-self.
 Outsource the rest!

 At the end of the day we can only provide great care for people when WE are taking fantastic care of ourselves first.
 If you are depleted, trust me it **IS** impacting your therapeutic rapport and quite likely outcomes too.
 Of course that impact will certainly have a negative result in the business you have poured your blood, sweat and tears into to build.
 You deserve better, my friend.
 Your clients need you and we need you in our community, so please take good care of YOU. 💕